 Spoiler alert: it doesn’t involve just washing the basin after use.
 No, rather, you’re going to need to perform some regular work to make sure it all works okay.
-After each use, you should try to purge your drain with a flow of hot water.
+After each use, you should try to purge your drain with a flow of hot water from the pull down faucet.
 This will just help everything to go down the pipes more easily, and contribute to stopping the aforementioned fat from hardening.

 Every three months, you should aim to wash your drains out with vinegar.
 It may sound crazy, but it works, trust us.
 Don’t use your expensive white wine vinegars for this, though.
 Pick up some distilled vinegar for dirty cheap and use that.
 Let it sit in your drains for around half an hour before rinsing it out with the hot water method above.
 This will help break down any build up before washing it out.
 A combination of salt and baking soda in warm water also works well for this.